Game Boy Camera: Legacy

 The Camera sold close to 500,000 units in its first three weeks of availability in Japan.

 As one of the earliest consumer digital cameras, the GBC has been legitimized for user-generated content, especially photography.
 Modern computer connectivity has required experimentation for image retrieval.

+The cover art of Neil Young's 2000 album Silver & Gold was taken using a Game Boy Camera.

 In 2000, a professional photographer created a color workflow similar to the world's earliest color photography, to process GBC's grayscale photos through red, green, and blue filters to produce a color photograph.
 An artist using a Game Boy Camera and three colour process has developed a series of works since 2012, focussing on how the interplay between what the abstracted images reveal and conceal about the photographed environment.
 As well as using the Game Boy printer within his practice.
 A PhD student performed astrophotography of scenes including Jupiter, through academic telescopes using GBC.
 In 2017, a research engineer developed a neural network application to automatically convert GBC monochrome images into color images.
 Several modern smartphone apps have modes to simulate GBC image quality.
 In 2016, an Instagram artist included the vintage GBC hardware in his repertoire of high-technology stylized filters, creating a new gallery dedicated only to GBC photography, because its primitive camera "forces you to find a way to take beautiful pictures".